owncloud/ocis/docs/ocis/deployment/_index.md

 The new password for the Reva Inter Operability Platform user must be made available to oCIS by using the environment variable `STORAGE_LDAP_BIND_PASSWORD`.
 The same applies to the new Kopano IDP user password, which needs do be made available to oCIS in `IDP_LDAP_BIND_PASSWORD`.

-Furthermore oCIS needs to share a JWT token with REVA, wich also need to be changed by the user.
+Furthermore oCIS needs to share a JWT token with REVA, which also need to be changed by the user.
 You can change it by setting the `OCIS_JWT_SECRET` environment variable for oCIS to a random string.

 ### Delete demo users

+{{< hint info >}}
+Before deleting the demo users mentioned below, you must create a new account for yourself and assign it to the administrator role.
+{{< /hint >}}

 oCIS ships with a few demo users besides the system users:
 - Admin (ddc2004c-0977-11eb-9d3f-a793888cd0f8)
 - Albert Einstein (4c510ada-c86b-4815-8820-42cdf82c3d51)